Skip to Content

 Germination is the start of life for every plant.
 It is the process by which a seed or spore transforms into a seedling.

-For a seed to germinate, it requires several conditions, including water, air, and warmth.
+Seed germination requires several conditions, including water, air, and warmth.
 These factors will, however, vary depending on the type of seed you want to grow.

 For some seeds to start germination, they must be exposed to light.
 However, some seeds will also germinate in total darkness.
 And, with the right conditions, the germination process includes three distinct stages, as we will see in a bit.

-However, today we delve more into germination in a greenhouse, especially an unheated one.
+However, today, we delve more into germination in a greenhouse, especially an unheated one.
 Which are the best-starting seeds in an unheated greenhouse?
 What do you need to do to get the best results?

 Best Starting Seeds in an Unheated Greenhouse